farahsal1/Obesity_Classification/README.md

 </p>

-When we look at gradient boosting, we see a training accuracy of 99.53% and a test accuracy of 81.4%, showing a case of model overfitting to the training data.
-Looking at the confusion matrix below, we can see lower performance of the model on obesity types I And II.
-While Obesity Type III retains the accuracy level of 98.9%, the performace for obesity types I and II is much lower compared to random forest at 89.5% and 93.3% respectively.
+When we look at gradient boosting, we see a training accuracy of 96.17% and a test accuracy of 80.24%, showing a case of model overfitting to the training data.
+Looking at the confusion matrix below, we can see lower performance of the model on obesity types II And III.
+While Obesity Type I retains the accuracy level of 98.9%, the performace for obesity types I and II is much lower compared to random forest at 89.5% and 93.3% respectively.
 This contributes to the overall decrease in accuracy for the gradient boosting model.